roytang/blog/content/post/2022/08/iron-man-v1/index.md

 ### Previously

 [About a month ago](/2022/07/weeknotes-07-24/), I had the insane idea to try to read **EVERY MARVEL COMIC EVER PUBLISHED**.
 This is less insane than it sounds because the Marvel Unlimited service now exists, making it easier to access the really old ones, though it's still not complete.
 It's kind of mind-boggling because there are an estimated 30,000 Marvel comics already published, with roughly an additional 1,000 new ones every year.
 I estimate that before this year, I've read maybe 5-6k individual comics.
 So I have maybe 25k to go.
 I think the whole effort could take around 5 years.
-This is a *half-serious* goal: I'll give it a go, but I'm not dead set on completing it by any deadline or at all.
+This is a *not-so-serious* goal: I'll give it a go, but I'm not dead set on completing it by any deadline or at all.
 Every so often I'll try to write about some of the major runs I cover, but it probably won't be comprehensive.
 (It will also be an excuse to post some of the excerpts/screenshots I've been taking!)

 ### Iron Man v1 (1968-1996)

 I decided to start by taking out big chunks of the backlog: namely going through the earliest volumes which were also the longest running.
 I also decided to try covering things in "MCU order", so that meant Iron Man was first.
 This lets me compare the MCU continuity to the comics one.

-Now, I've read a lot of Marvel through the years, but most of it was X-Men / Spider-Man related.
+Now, I've read a lot of Marvel through the years, but I mostly read the X-Men / Spider-Man related books early on.
 I really only started reading Avengers after the *Civil War* crossovers in 2006 (since that brought Spider-Man and some X-Men closer into the Avengers fold.)
 So I'm not super familiar with the backgrounds of classic Avengers like Iron Man, so a lot of this is new to me!

 #### Supporting Cast

-In the MCU, Happy Hogan and Pepper Potts are a big part of Stark's life and his companies.
+In the MCU, Happy Hogan and Pepper Potts are a big part of Stark's life and of his businesses.
 In the early comics, they play relatively minor roles by comparison.
 In fact, one of the focuses of the earlier issues is the two of them leaving Stark Industrial to get away from the Iron Man craziness.
-(I suppose they might have played a stronger role in the the earlier series *Tales of Suspense* which carried the Iron Man stories before this series was published - I'll get to those someday!)
+(I suppose they might have played a stronger role in the the predecessor series *Tales of Suspense* - I'll get to those someday!)
 Furthermore, although Pepper ends up as Tony's major love interest in the MCU, in the comics Happy and Pepper are actually married!

 Instead of Happy and Pepper, comics Stark actually has a much wider cast of supporting characters such as his long-time secretary/executive assistant Mrs Arbogast, long-time on-and-off love interest Bethany Cabe (among many other love interests through the years!), scientist and engineer Abe Zimmer, boxer and sometimes Iron Man Eddie March, and of course his long-time friend and copilot Jim Rhodes.
 Was also surprised to learn that Madame Masque / Whitney Frost was originally an Iron Man villain / Tony Stark love interest!